|Previous College:||1989, Hope College, Bachelor's, Physical Education|

 Greg Mitchell became the 11th head coach in the Flying Dutchmen’s storied history and an assistant professor of kinesiology at Hope College prior to the 2014-15 season.

 Mitchell has deep ties to Hope basketball.
 The 1989 Hope graduate played four seasons of basketball for the Flying Dutchmen.

-In three seasons, Mitchell has led the Flying Dutchmen to a 65-20 record, two Michigan Intercollegiate regular-season championships and two NCAA Division III Championships tournament appearances.
+In five seasons, Mitchell has led the Flying Dutchmen to an 99-41 record, three Michigan Intercollegiate regular-season championships and three NCAA Division III Championships tournament appearances.

 The Flying Dutchmen gave Mitchell his first home win on Friday, Dec.
 19 with a 121-73 victory against Pittsburgh-Greensburg in the first round of the Russ DeVette/Holland Sentinel Classic at DeVos Fieldhouse.
 Hope set records for most points in a game at DeVos Fieldhouse and most points in a second half by the Flying Dutchmen there.

 Mitchell played at Hope on two MIAA championship teams (1986-87 and 1987-88) and three NCAA Division III Tournament qualifiers (1987-89).
 As a junior, Mitchell made his deepest run in the national tournament as the Flying Dutchmen reached the 1988 Great Lakes Regional final before falling in double overtime to eventual national champion Ohio Wesleyan 110-107.

 Mitchell helped the Flying Dutchmen post a 74-27 overall record and a 40-8 mark in MIAA play during his four seasons as a player.

 Mitchell still holds the Flying Dutchmen record for career 3-point shooting at 46.4 percent (116-of-250).
 He averaged a career-high 10.3 points per game his senior season in 1988-89.